kedargmnv/LogManagerTool/readme.md

 ## Overview

 The **Log Manager Tool** is a PowerShell-based application designed to manage log files efficiently.
-It provides a graphical user interface (GUI) for performing common log management tasks such as compressing logs, viewing logs, and searching logs by keywords.
+It provides a graphical user interface (GUI) for performing common log management tasks such as compressing logs, viewing logs, and searching logs by keywords (even if they are stored in the archive).
 The tool supports handling large volumes of log files and integrates with 7-Zip for advanced compression capabilities.

 ---